-Course Grading Based on Course Objectives Final grades will be determined according to accumulated points for each discussion, assignment, quiz, and exam.
+Course Grading Based on Course Objectives

+Final grades will be determined according to accumulated points for each discussion, assignment, quiz, and exam.
 These will all be available on Canvas.

-Weekly Discussion Questions and Participation (20 points per each set of Discussion questions; usually two sets per week) Chapter Quizzes (20 points each quiz; usually one quiz per week) Exam 1: (200 points) Exam 2: (200 points) Final Exam: (200 points) Discussions: Each week, students will be given sets of a selection of Discussion questions to respond to.
+Weekly Discussion Questions and Participation (20 points per each set of Discussion questions; usually two sets per week)

+Updated 6/2023

+Chapter Quizzes (20 points each quiz; usually one quiz per week)

+Midterm Exam: (300 points)

+Final Exam: (300 points)

+Discussions: Each week, students will be given sets of a selection of Discussion questions to respond to.
 Students will also be required to respond to at least one post from their classmates for each set of Discussions.
 Each set of Discussion questions/responses will be graded.
 Discussion grades will reflect the quality and depth of each student's weekly participation in discussions.

 Quizzes: Multiple-choice quizzes to be completed online, based on material in the required textbook.

 Exams will consist of essay questions to be completed by the due date of the scheduled exam.

 Each assignment, quiz, and exam must be completed by the end of the day (11:59 pm) of the due date.
 No extensions, make-ups, or re-takes will be allowed.

-Academic Honesty (Artificial Intelligence -AI) IVC values critical thinking and communication skills and considers academic integrity essential to learning.
+Academic Honesty (Artificial Intelligence -AI)

+IVC values critical thinking and communication skills and considers academic integrity essential to learning.
 Using AI tools as a replacement for your own thinking, writing, or quantitative reasoning goes against both our mission and academic honesty policy and will be considered academic dishonesty, or plagiarism unless you have been instructed to do so by your instructor.
 In case of any uncertainty regarding the ethical use of AI tools, students are encouraged to reach out to their instructors for clarification.

-Course Policies ATTENDANCE:
+Course Policies

+ATTENDANCE:
-• Students are required to log into Canvas and review course materials, announcements, and complete any required assignments each day of the class week, Monday through Thursday.

-- A student who fails to attend the first meeting of a class or does not complete the first mandatory activity of an online class will be dropped by the instructor as of the first official meeting of that class.
+- Students are required to log into Canvas and review course materials, announcements, and complete any required assignments each day of the class week, Monday through Thursday. - A student who fails to attend the first meeting of a class or does not complete the first mandatory activity of an online class will be dropped by the instructor as of the first official meeting of that class.
 Should readmission be desired, the student's status will be the same as that of any other student who desires to add a class.
 It is the student's responsibility to drop or officially withdraw from the class.
 See General Catalog for details. - Regular attendance in all classes is expected of all students.
 A student whose continuous, unexcused absences exceed the number of hours the class is scheduled to meet per week may be dropped.
-For online courses, students who fail to complete required activities for two consecutive weeks may be considered to have excessive absences and may be dropped. - Absences attributed to the representation of the college at officially approved events (conferences, contests, and field trips) will be counted as 'excused' absences.
-Other Course Information 1.
-ACADEMIC HONESTY:
+For online courses, students who fail to complete required activities for two consecutive weeks may be considered to have excessive absences and may be dropped.